 Upon arrival in the laboratory, samples were registered and screened using a real-time reverse transcriptase polymerase chain reaction (rRT-PCR).
-The screening rRT-PCR used was a pan-influenza A virus rRT-PCR (6) recommended by the European Union reference laboratory for AI (Animal Plant and Health Agency, Weybridge; United Kingdom), that can reveal the presence of all subtypes of influenza type A viruses.
+The screening rRT-PCR used was a pan-influenza A virus rRT-PCR (6) recommended by the European Union reference laboratory for AI (Istituto Zooprofilattico Sperimentale delle Venezie (IZSVe), Legnaro, Italy), that can reveal the presence of all subtypes of influenza type A viruses.
 However, the method does not distinguish which hemagglutinin (HA) or neuraminidase (NA) subtype is present in influenza positive samples.
-Therefore, the samples found positive in the initial pan-influenza A virus rRT-PCR were further tested, using H5, H7 and N1 specific PCRs (6).
-Hemagglutinin (HA) and neuraminidase (NA) sequence analysis was then performed on some of the positive samples (7, 8).
+Therefore, the samples found positive in the initial pan-influenza A virus rRT-PCR were further tested, using H5 and H7 specific PCRs (6).